NissimBansal/IEEE_Assignments/README.md

 TIM2 was chosen as it's a general purpose timer and it was really easy to configure the clock and other registers for it.

 #### Prescalar value
-The PSC value chosen is 8399 as when we add 1, it becomes and 84 MHz divided by 8400 gives 10k ticks per second or 1 tick every 0.1 ms. This round number helps make further calculations easier.
+The PSC value chosen is 8399 as when we add 1, it becomes 8400 and 84 MHz divided by 8400 gives 10k ticks per second or 1 tick every 0.1 ms. This round number helps make further calculations easier.

 #### ARR calculation
 Since we want the LED to toggle every 2 seconds, this implies, ARR = (2s / 0.1 ms) - 1.
 I added -1 as ARR starts counting from 0.
+This gives ARR = 19,999.

 #### Control and Status Registers
 - Control enable register : It is used to start the counter.